BMS Product Standard Terms and Conditions of Sale (CANADA)

 16. Termination

-i. the Purchaser is in material breach of any term of this Contract, including payment under Clause 7 above; or
+i.
+Purchaser is in material breach of any term of this Contract, including payment under Clause 7 above; or

 17. Force Majeure